 We are currently party to a Stockholders' Agreement dated December 28, 2005, among the company, certain investment funds affiliated with the Majority Holders, the founders, the executives who had entered into employment agreements as of the date of that agreement and certain other holders of common stock, the terms of which are described in, and incorporated by reference herein, from the section titled "Certain Relationship and Related Transactions" of our proxy statement filed on April 27, 2010.
 In connection with this offering, we intend to amend this Stockholders' Agreement and terminate a majority of the rights and obligations that would otherwise survive the offering, including the registration rights, the right to require us to purchase shares upon an employee holder's termination and the ability of the Majority Holders to "drag along" other holders of common stock in certain circumstances and the obligations of the holders of common stock relating thereto.
-We plan to enter into a new agreement with certain of our stockholders including the rights including the rights, including the rights, including the right to require us to effect a shelf registration pursuant to which the Majority Holders can sell shares, and demand and piggyback registration rights.
-Pursuant to this agreement, we will agree to indemnify the Majority Holders and their affiliates from any losses arising directly or indirectly out of the Majority Holder's or omission in connection with this offering.
+We plan to enter into a new agreement with certain of our stockholders including the Majority Holders that will provide them with certain rights, including a right to designate a certain number of directors to our board of directors and registration rights, including the right to require us to effect a shelf registration pursuant to which the Majority Holders can sell shares, and demand and piggyback registration rights.
+Pursuant to this agreement, we will agree to indemnify the Majority Holders and their affiliates from any losses arising directly or indirectly out of the Majority Holders' or their affiliates' actual, alleged or deemed control or ability to influence us or the actual or alleged act or omission of any Majority Holder's nominees, including for any alleged act or omission in connection with this offering.

 In connection with this offering, we intend to enter into an agreement with our current named executive officers pursuant to which our named executive officers will agree to certain limitations on the transfer of their common stock (including common stock issued upon exercise of options) for the four years following the offering.
-Pursuant to this agreement, each of our named executive officers will agree not to sell more than 8% of the common stock (including common stock issued upon exercise of options) for the four years following the offering.
-Pursuant to this agreement, each of our named executive officers will agree not to sell more than 8% of the common stock (including common stock issued upon exercise of options) held immediately prior to the offering in any year, subject to certain exceptions (including exceptions for transfers to family members, transfers for state planning purposes, transfers for charitable gifts and transfers in connection with deferred compensation plan payout).
+Pursuant to this agreement, each of our named executive officers will agree not to sell more than 8% of the common stock (including common stock issued upon exercise of options) held immediately prior to the offering in any year, subject to certain exceptions (including exceptions for transfers to family members, transfers pursuant to settlement agreements or domestic relations orders, transfers for estate planning purposes, transfers for charitable gifts and transfers in connection with deferred compensation plan payout).
 This level is increased for named executive officers that do not sell the maximum permitted amount in any year or in this offering.
-The agreement terminates upon the earliest of the fourth anniversary of this offering or, with respect to any named executive officer, the death or disability of the named executive officer.
+The agreement terminates upon the earliest of the fourth anniversary of this offering or, with respect to any named executive officer, the death or disability of the named executive officer, the termination of such named executive officer's employment with us or a change in title and duties such that the executive no longer qualifies as an executive officer.
 The agreement may be amended or waived in an agreement signed by the company and the named executive officer.